fishstiz/minecraft-cursor/README.md

 The mod achieves this by tracking the cursor state of other mods (if detected) and acting as the central cursor manager.

 Unfortunately, this feature does not work on Forge & NeoForge due to loader limitations.

+---
+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT